lacchain/ipfs/README.md

 # Deploy IPFS on NODE Lacchain

-* Bellow you will find instructions about deployment  ipfs  peers on nodes lacchain using Ansible.
+* Bellow you will find instructions about deployment  of ipfs  peers on nodes lacchain using Ansible.
 This implies that it will be executed from a local machine to a remote server.
 The local machine and the remote server will communicate via ssh.

 * The installation with ansible provided is compatible with **Ubuntu** and **Centos7**
 ## Minimum System Requirements